 Will travel insurance cover you if you have a mental health condition?

 Travel insurance may provide cover for a range of pre-existing medical conditions automatically, such as diabetes, asthma and high blood pressure.
 However, mental illness is often excluded from the automatically covered pre-existing medical conditions.
+Fast Cover does not cover mental health conditions under our policies.

 It’s important to always read the Product Disclosure Statement (PDS) of a travel insurance policy to understand what cover (if any) is included for mental illness.